 - Chill for at least one hour.

 - Serve pudding as is or with chocolate butterscotch topping.
-Allow pudding to chill for an hour prior to adding the topping for clean layers.
+Allow the pudding to chill for an hour before adding the topping to ensure clean layers.

 - Garnish with chopped nuts, optional.